Trustworthy Systems

 Approach

 Core to this approach are simple, clean and lean designs that can be well optimised, use seL4 to the best effect, and provide templates for proper use and extension of functionality.
-At the same time, we want our stack itself to be verified eventually, so design for verifiability is a core consideration.
-Together, these desired features pose significant systems research challenges.
+Achieving this without sacrificing performance, while keeping the verification task simple, poses significant systems research challenges.

 Building blocks

-The following sub-projects presently form part of the work on the robust software stack:
+The following sub-projects presently form part of LionsOS:

 Contact